 For current and prospective new choir members, please note summer choir rehearsals (beginning May 26) will take place on Sunday mornings from 8:45 – 9:45 immediately preceding the 10:00 service.
 Wednesday evening rehearsals are suspended until after Labor Day so our families may also fully enjoy the beauty of our Crystal Coast.
-Our final Wednesday rehearsal for the spring will be May 15.
 If you are visiting Beaufort this summer and wish to sing in the St. Paul’s choir, you are welcome to join us – simply meet us in the rehearsal room at 8:45.
-If you would drop me an email in advance [email@example.com] I will send you the music to preview.
+If you would drop me an email in advance [firstname.lastname@example.org] I will send you the music to preview.

 Music Ministry at St. Paul’s Beaufort.
 The Music Ministry at St. Paul’s supports the Sunday 10:45am liturgy (10:00am during the summer), other high feast days during the year, and at Christmas and Holy Week with an organist/choir director, an adult choir, a children’s choir, a youth choir and a handbell choir.
 The sanctuary organ is a 3-manual Allen Quantum Renaissance model 350.
 The adult and youth choirs are vested in a traditional Anglican black or red choir cassock with white cotta.
 The children’s choir wears a blue cassock with white cotta.